sillah/RepData_PeerAssessment1/PA1_template.md

 ## 1 10765.64  10762
 ```

 Do these values differ from the estimates from the first part of the assignment?
-Yes.
-The new values are slightly lower but very close to the estimates from the
-first part of the assignment.
-The mean went down from 10766.19 to 10765.64 and
-the median went down from 10765 to 10762.

 What is the impact of imputing missing data on the estimates of the total daily
 number of steps?

+The missing values in the dataset were filled with the mean number of steps for
-Imputing missing data increased the total daily number of steps.
+their corresponding 5-minute intervals.
+The new values are slightly lower but very close to the estimates from the first part of the assignment.
+The mean went down from 10766.19 to 10765.64 and the median went down from 10765 to 10762.Imputing missing data increased the total daily number of steps.

 ## Are there differences in activity patterns between weekdays and weekends?